Mzala Nxumalo: Exile and further activism

-Later, in December of the year, Nxumalo would return to Swaziland.
-This time in the Shiselweni Region under a new identity.
+In December of the same year, Nxumalo would return to Swaziland, this time in the Shiselweni Region under a new identity.
 Now, Nxumalo would serve as the commissioner for the Natal rural machinery.
 Which would later become central to Operation Vula, the aim of which was to smuggle key ANC leaders back into the nation, developing communication lines between them.
 Nxumalo would also set up an Umkhonto weSizwe unit in Ingwavuma.
 In 1984, Nxumalo would, again, be arrested by Swazi police and deported.

 In 1985, Nxumalo would be a delegate to the ANC conference in Kabwe, Zambia.
 Nxumalo would, then, be deployed to Prague as the South African Communist Party representative on the World Marxist Review, however, Nxumalo's health would deteriorate.
 His deployment would only last for two months, he would fall ill.
 As a result, he would be forced to leave Prague for London in 1987.
 He was the chosen representative of the London region to the ANC's Consultative Conference in Johannesburg in December 1990, however his ill-health would prevent him from attending.
 While in London, Nxumalo would also work for the South African Communist Party's international committee.
 Nxumalo would also register for a Ph.D. program at the University of Essex and the Open University.
 Nxumalo would never finish his Ph.D. as his death would end his studies prematurely.